 There is also a little spur of a trail before reaching Granite Park that takes you up to overlook Grinnell Glacier.
 We heard that it was really steep, and we weren’t sure if that’d be a good idea given we were already planning to do nearly 12 miles of hiking.

 If you’re bad with heights, this might not be the best hike for you.
 There is a long section of path along a sheer cliff.
 Hand holds are provided for some of the way, but not all.

-This hike was incredible.
+This hike was breath-taking.
 You felt like you were on top of the world!
-At first I thought it might be a boring hike since you’re just looking down the valley the whole time, but really, who gets tired of this view?
+At first, I thought it might be a boring hike since you’re just looking down the valley the whole time, but really, who gets tired of this view?

 When we hike, we move at about 2 miles per hour.
 While that sounds slow, consider stopping every 20 feet in awe, maybe a picture, or maybe inspect some crazy beautiful alpine flower or a stream tumbling down the mountain.

 Grinnell Glacier Spur